How to train Flux LoRA models

 To train a Flux LoRA model, you need a set of training images.
 10-20 images should do the trick for training a face.

 If you are a member of this site, you can download the example training images below.
-They are all cropped to 1024×1024, but the training notebook supports different sizes.

 Already a member?
 Log in here.

-Tips for good training images
+Tips for good training images:

 • The ideal size is 1024×1024.
 It is OK to use images with different sizes but be sure to include some close to 1024×1024.